-- On the Details page, under Autonomous Data
+- On the Autonomous Database Details page, under Autonomous Data

 Enable in the Status

-The Autonomous Database Lifecycle State changes to Updating and on the Details page, under Autonomous Data Guard the Peer State field shows Provisioning.
+The Autonomous Database Lifecycle State changes to Updating.
+In the Resources area with Autonomous Data Guard selected, the State field shows Provisioning.

 Notes for enabling Autonomous Data Guard: